ODINcommons/Poseidon/README.md

 When Ross swam around the UK, I (Sigy aka SeaWizard) joined the crew and applied coconut oil shots to his ear canal as an improvised moisture barrier.
 He later referred to me as a “sea-dwelling wizard” in his book.

-Now, during his circumnavigation of Iceland, he’s reached out again—this time through a public post—asking for advice.
+Now, during his circumnavigation of Iceland, he’s reached out again, this time through a public post—asking for advice.
 The synchronicity of that moment, the embedded friendship, and the deep-sea symbolism of the issue inspired this project.
 Harrison (co-conspirator and the one who showed me the post *and* the book reference) joins as co-creator.